-You may find the idea of discussing inheritance uncomfortable – putting it off until it’s too late.
-But seeking early professional advice is highly recommended, because passing your wealth on to the next generation effectively and efficiently takes careful preparation and skill.
+You may find the idea of discussing inheritance uncomfortable.
+Many put it off until it’s too late, but we highly recommend seeking early professional advice, because passing your wealth on to the next generation effectively and efficiently takes careful preparation and skill.

 Inheritance tax (IHT) affects you if you have an estate with total assets above the current IHT ‘nil-rate band’ of £325,000 (which potentially increases to £650,000 for married couples or those in registered civil partnerships).
 Your heirs will pay IHT at 40% on everything above this allowance and the Residential Nil Rate Band if your estate is worth more at the time of your death.

 The nil-rate band is the amount you can leave without incurring an IHT liability – and 40% IHT is generally payable on everything you leave in your estate above this.
 Current increases in residential house values are leading to many estates being valued above the nil-rate band.

 The Residential Nil Rate Band allows some or all of the value of the family home to be added to the IHT threshold.
 An additional main residence nil-rate band is also available to estates where a home, or part share, has been left to direct descendants.

 We can help you with various options for holding your assets, such as setting up family trusts or the transfer of assets.
 Options can include: